michaelsauter/jira-cli/README.md

 # What it does

-Given a config file in your home directory and information taken from the Git repository in which the CLI is run, it allows to create issue from the command line, create a new branch for it and switch to it in your local repository.
+Given a config file in your home directory and information taken from the Git repository in which the CLI is run, it allows to create a new issue from the command line, create a branch for it and switch to it in your local repository.

 # Usage